About arc42

 Quality Goal Scenario Solution Strategy

-The game requires complex AI calculations to develop the match without freezing the server or increasing latency.
+The game requires complex AI calculations without freezing the server.

-Rust Engine: We use Rust to process complex moves instantly.
+Rust Engine: We use Rust to process complex moves instantly and return the result.

 Interoperability

-The Frontend (TypeScript), User Service (Node.js), and Game Engine (Rust) must exchange data without friction.
+Frontend (TypeScript), User Service (Node.js), and Engine (Rust) must exchange data.

-REST & JSON Standard: Strict use of standard HTTP protocols.
-The YEN notation acts as a universal data contract, avoiding language-specific binary formats.
+JSON standard: Strict use of the YEN notation as a universal data contract, avoiding language-specific binary formats.

 Modifiability

-The team needs to update the AI strategy without the risk of introducing errors into the User Login system.
+The team needs to update the multiplayer logic without breaking the login system.

 Microservices: Strict separation of concerns.
-The Engine and User Service are isolated containers; changing one does not require recompiling or redeploying the other.
+Services are isolated containers; changing one does not require redeploying the others.

 Usability

-Players expect a fluid experience, similar to a native app, without page reloads during the game.
+Players expect a fluid experience without page reloads.

 Observability

-Developers need to identify why a specific move took longer than expected or failed.
+Developers need to identify why a move failed or a server is slow.

-Prometheus & Grafana: Services expose technical metrics (e.g., calculation time).
-Grafana dashboards visualize this data in real-time to detect problems.
+Prometheus & Grafana: Services expose metrics.
+Grafana dashboards visualize this data in real-time.

 Portability